discentem/starcm/README.md

 ![Static Badge](https://img.shields.io/badge/under%20development%2C%20not%20production%20ready-red?labelColor=yellow)

 # starcm
-"star-cm"
+"star-cm" ⭐

-- A rudimentary configuration management language that utilizes Starlark instead of json or yaml.
+- A rudimentary configuration management language that utilizes Starlark instead of Ruby, json, or yaml.
 - Why Starlark?
-It provides variables, functions, loops, and lots more "for free" inside of the configuration files!
+Starlark provides variables, functions, loops, and lots more "for free" inside of the configuration files!
-- Starcm is not intended to be a full replacement for tools like Chef or Ansible, but starcm can be used to bootstrap these tools and many others through features like `exec()` for calling binaries, `template()` for rendering templated files, `load_dynamic()` for loading additional starcm config files dynamically, and much more!
+- Starcm is not intended to be a full replacement for tools like Chef or Ansible, but starcm can be used to bootstrap these tools and many others through features like `exec()`, for calling binaries, `template()` for rendering templated files, `load_dynamic()` for chaining Starcm files dynamically, and much more!

 # Goal

 Starcm is intended to become a viable alternative for tools like [macadmins/installapplications](https://github.com/macadmins/installapplications), [facebookincubator/go2chef](https://github.com/facebookincubator/go2chef), and [google/glazier](https://github.com/google/glazier).

-# Introduction to the starcm functions
+# Prerequisites

+In order to test out the Starcm examples described this repository, the Starcm authors recommend that you install [Bazelisk](https://github.com/bazelbuild/bazelisk) and alias it to `bazel`.

+> You should be able to use `go run` directly but the documented examples use `bazel` only.

+# What's possible with Starcm?

-## exec
+## shelling out

-Let's look at a simple starcm file that calls out to `echo`:
+Let's look at a simple starcm file that calls out to the `echo` binary using a Starcm function called `exec`.
+This is similar to Chef's `exec` resource.

 <!-- Github Markdown engine will render this link as a code snippet. -->